Difference Between ArrayList vs LinkedList

 if (linklist1.contains("1.Slower element access"))

-Size of ArrayList needs to be declared at compile time and uses stack memory thus insertion and deletion operation inefficient than LinkedList where memory is allocated in heap at run time.
-But since indexes are used thus data access works faster in ArrayList.
+Size of ArrayList needs to be declared at compile time and uses stack memory; thus, insertion and deletion operation inefficient than LinkedList, where memory is allocated in a heap at run time.
+But since indexes are used thus, data access works faster in ArrayList.
 Search operation works similarly in both cases.
-Thus the use of any of these depends on our needs that which operation will be performed more often.
+Thus, any of these depends on our needs that which operation will be performed more often.

 This is a guide to ArrayList vs LinkedList.
 Here we discuss the ArrayList vs LinkedList key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –